Hero image desktop Hero image mobile

 Research suggests the way wheat and soybeans (the main raw material for plant-based fake meats) are produced can contribute to declining biodiversity.
 Equally, the environmental impact and energy used in processing and packaging fake meat is similar to that of discretionary (junk) foods.

 While studies have indicated switching to a more plant-based diet could result in a slight increase in overall water use and only a modest decrease in overall cropland use, it should be noted that a large portion of Australia’s land mass cannot support any other food production than red meat.
-Just 3% of Australia's land mass is suitable for cropping.
+Just 3.75% of Australia's land mass is used for cropping.
 (Source)

 A study of over a million people in 50 countries by the United Nations Development Programme (UNDP) and Oxford University found switching to a plant-based diet was the least popular solution for protecting against climate change.
 Land and forest conservation (which the Australian red meat industry is actively undertaking) is the most popular solution.
 (Source)